History of Ipswich Town F.C.: Ramsey and champions of England: 1955–69

 Alf Ramsey's appointment led Billy Wright to comment, "In appointing Alf to become their manager Ipswich Town paid a tremendous tribute to intelligent football – and footballers who think!"
 In Ramsey's first season at the club, Ipswich scored 106 goals in 46 games and finished third in Division Three (South).
-The following season, 1956–57, the club won the Division Three (South) title for the second time and saw the emergence of local striker Ted Phillips who scored 46 times during the season; this remains the highest number of goals scored by an Ipswich player in a season.
+The following season, 1956–57, the club won the Third Division South title for the second time and saw the emergence of local striker Ted Phillips who scored 46 times during the season; this remains the highest number of goals scored by an Ipswich player in a season.
 During the same season, Ipswich played under floodlights for the first time, at Coventry City in September 1956.
 At the end of that season that John Cavendish Cobbold was appointed as the club's chairman.
-Three seasons of mid-table finishes followed as Ipswich established themselves in Division Two, along with moderate success in the FA Cup, most notably reaching the fifth round in the 1958–59 season.
+Three seasons of mid-table finishes followed as Ipswich established themselves in the Second Division, along with moderate success in the FA Cup, most notably reaching the fifth round in the 1958–59 season.